tgherzog/wbg-ogdtoolkit/en/demand.md

 ## Stage 2: Capacity Development

-For any data to be useful, consumers must have "data literacy:" They must know how to acquire and understand data, and have the ability to apply them to specific challenges and needs.
+For any data to be useful, consumers must develop "data literacy:" They must know how to acquire and understand data, and have the ability to apply them to specific challenges and needs.
 At this stage, engagement strategies should increase data literacy and technical capacity among potential users, including journalists, non-profit organizations, academics and software developers.
 The degree and style of technical training depends on the audience.
 Ideally, consumers would